Poltanek/Poltanek/README.md

 <div align="center">

 ### > My Aims
-To learn & improve on skills in SQL, Python, and Java
+To learn & improve on skills in MySQL, Python, and Java

 </div>